It’s unlikely, but theoretically possible, for herpes to spread by sharing a straw or glassware.

 Other myths exist about how herpes spreads.
 Here are some of the facts:

-- You still have herpes even if you never have any symptoms — once you get a herpes infection, you have the virus in your body for life.
+- The herpes virus can be present even without symptoms — once you contract herpes, the virus is in your body for life.

-- You can get herpes from sharing a sex toy that’s made contact with your genitals, anus, or mouth.
+- Herpes can be contracted through oral or anal sex, even if no fluids are shared.
+This also includes sharing a sex toy that’s made contact with the genitals, anus, or mouth.

 You’re unlikely to get herpes from sharing a drink, a straw, or a glass.